HarrJO/PanAf-local-adaptation/gowinda/README.md

 ./gowinda/scripts/run_gowinda.sh
 - This script is the general gowinda script used.
+It can be run with different command line arguments to determine the input and output.

 ./gowinda/scripts/bin
 - Contains all the gowinda binary files.